Liu-xiaoping/Data-Analysis-and-Machine-Learning-Projects/Weather History/readme.txt

-This is my Machine Learning and Data Analysis project.
-I used python language.
+This is my Machine Learning and Data Analysis project for internship.